GeForce 940MX vs Radeon R9 390 X2

 We couldn't decide between Radeon R9 390 X2 and GeForce 940MX.
 We've got no test results to judge.

-Be aware that Radeon R9 390 X2 is a desktop card while GeForce 940MX is a notebook one.
+Be aware that Radeon R9 390 X2 is a desktop graphics card while GeForce 940MX is a notebook one.

 Vote for your favorite